 - Divide sausage into four patties and press out patties fairly thin.

-- Cook sausage patties over medium heat in a skillet for 3 to 4 minutes on each side.
-Drain cooked patties on paper towels.
+- On each side, cook sausage patties over medium heat in a frying pan or skillet for 3 to 4 minutes on medium-high heat.
+Drain cooked sausage patties on paper towels.

 - Split open English Muffins and toast them in a toaster.